 Sustainable Agricultural Technology

-The second phase focuses on five primary crops cultivated across various provinces, with targeted initiatives tailored to address sustainability challenges in these regions.
+The second phase focuses on four crops in five areas (durian, mango, oil palm, maize upland and lowland) cultivated across various provinces, with targeted initiatives tailored to address sustainability challenges in these regions.
+In December, 2024, turmeric was added to be another official target crop for this phase.

 Official Factsheet